You really can’t get any easier, or delicious, than this Fried Cabbage with Beef Bacon recipe!

 Instructions

-- To begin, cook your bacon in a large skillet (that has a lid) until it is golden brown and crispy.
+- To begin, cook your beef bacon in a large skillet (that has a lid) until it is golden brown and crispy.

 - While it is cooking, slice a half of a head of cabbage, or the whole head if it is small.